kubeshop/tracetest/docs/docs/cli/running-tests.md

 The documentation for running a test via the CLI can be found here:

-- [tracetest run test](./reference/tracetest_test_run.md): This page provides examples of using this command.
+- [tracetest run](./reference/tracetest_run.md): This page provides examples of using this command.

 ## Running Your First Test